 Preference Shares - The Company is authorized to issue 1,000,000 preference shares with a par value of \$0.0001 per share.
 The Company's board of directors will be authorized to fix the voting rights, if any, designations, powers, preferences, the relative, participating, optional or other special rights and any qualifications, limitations and restrictions thereof, applicable to the shares of each series.
 The board of directors will be able to, without shareholder approval, issue preferred shares with voting and other rights that could adversely affect the voting power and other rights of the holders of the ordinary shares and could have anti-takeover effects.
-At March 31, 2022 and December 31, 2021, there were no preference shares issued or outstanding.
+At March 31, 2023 and December 31, 2022, there were no preference shares issued or outstanding.

 Class A Ordinary Shares - The Company is authorized to issue 200,000,000 Class A ordinary shares with a par value of \$0.0001 per share.
 Holders of the Company's Class A ordinary shares are entitled to one vote for each share.
-At March 31, 2022 and December 31, 2021, there were 1,030,000 Class A ordinary shares issued or outstanding, excluding 32,369,251 Class A ordinary shares subject to possible redemption, which have been classified as temporary equity (see Note 7).
+At March 31, 2023 and December 31, 2022, there were 9,122,313 and 1,030,000 Class A ordinary shares issued or outstanding, excluding 2,363,217 and 32,369,251 Class A ordinary shares subject to possible redemption, respectively, which have been classified as temporary equity (see Note 7).